Governor signs Medicaid transformation bill; new format projected to start in July 2021

 Some of the initial Medicaid transformation funding would go toward patient enrollment-broker contracts, provider credentialing, data analytics and other program-design components.

-Blue Cross NC has said it plans to create 500 jobs associated with its portion of the initiative.
+Blue Cross has said it plans to create 500 jobs for its portion of the transformation.

 Centene committed Wednesday to creating an East Coast regional headquarters and technology hub in Charlotte with an estimated 6,000 jobs and $1.03 billion capital investment.